Terms and Conditions

 All transactions initiated by the Customer via November First can only be instructed via the Platform when properly logged in with customer number, username, and personal password.

-In addition, all payments require to be approved by the procured, as defined by the Customer in accordance with section 4.8 regarding procuration and amount limits.
+In addition, all payments requires approval by the procured, as defined by the Customer in accordance with section 4.9 regarding procuration and amount limits.

 The customer agrees that such a request may be denied.
 In addition, the Customer agrees that November First shall have the possibility to process such a request and approve it before the amount limit is increased.

-It is impossible to rule out the possibility that errors may occur in the transaction prices provided by November First.
-In such cases, and without influencing any other rights that November First may have under Danish law, November First is not bound by an agreement (whether confirmed or not by November First) to a quote which:
+It cannot be ruled out that errors may occur in the transaction prices provided by November First.
+In such cases, and without influencing any other rights that November First may have under Danish law, November First is not bound by an agreement (whether confirmed or not by November First) to a price which:

-- November First can prove to the Customer that the agreement would be inaccurate at the time of the transaction, or
+1. November First can document to the Customer would clearly be inaccurate at the time of the transaction, or

 4.6.1 Agreement on execution of Payment Collection transactions